RoSE Committee Applications Now Open!

 Statistics anxiety is a hot topic in statistics education.
 We know that a lot of students seem to have it, but there is little consensus on what causes it, what its impact is, how to reduce it, or even what the construct actually is.
 The statistics anxiety SIG is interested in trying to answer these questions.

-SIG Leads: Letetia Addison & Fareena Alladin
+SIG Leads: Letetia Addison, Fareena Alladin